jpetelka/jpetelka.github.io/_portfolio/portfolio-1.md

     }
 </style>

-## Under Construction
+**UNDER CONSTRUCTION**

 ## tl;dr Summary
-For this project, we conducted two large-scale (> 1000 participants) web-based studies.
+Working as the project lead, we conducted two large-scale (> 1000 participants) web-based studies.
 For each study, I designed and developed novel anti-phishing warnings for email inboxes by drawing on warning science and anti-phishing warning research.
 I tested these novel warning designs by creating a working inbox that displayed emails, some of which contained phishing links and anti-phishing warnings to participants.
 This inbox recorded participant mouse interactions with hyperlinks (i.e. clicks and hovers).

-I evaluated the effect of three different warning features on phishing warning effectiveness:
+In the first study, I evaluated the effect of two different warning features on phishing warning effectiveness:
 - **placement** (the location of a phishing warning)
 -  **activation** (the interaction method that actuates a phishing warning)

-- **link restriction** (contextually blocking suspicious hyperlink clicks)
+In the second study, I evaluated the effect of **hyperlink restriction**, or contextually blocking a hyperlink, on phishing warning effectiveness.
+Specifically I tested:
+- **time delay** (block clicking on a hyperlink for a few seconds)
+- **focused attention** (blocking hyperlink clicks in email and funneling email readers into clicking on the hyperlink in the warning)

 Using inferential statistics and regression analyses, I evaluated the effect of different warning features in terms of click-through rate, or the rate at which people clicked past an anti-phishing warning and travelled to a suspicious website.
 The results from this work demonstrate that anti-phishing warnings that appear near the suspicious hyperlink are more effective than warnings that appear before the suspicious hyperlink (i.e., in the email's header section) or after clicking a suspicious hyperlink (i.e., a full screen browser warning).
 In addition, anti-phishing warnings that use some kind of hyperlink restriction (e.g., a short time delay before a hyperlink can be clicked) can also improve a warning's effectiveness at deterring people from clicking on phishing links (Petelka et al, forthcoming).